Best Hikes in the USA

 Notch Trail Hike – Notch Trail in Badlands National Park is one of my favorite hiking trails in South Dakota.
 The trail is a short but moderately strenuous one and quickly climbs the steep slope of Badlands Wall, a natural escarpment that stretches on for miles in the Badlands landscape.
 The views of the geological formations of the Badlands including the buttes, pinnacles, mounds, and gullies from the top of this hike are stunning.
 The best part of this hike is the steep log ladder that adds to the adventure quotient of the trail.
 If you have time for just one trail in Badlands, the Notch Trail is the one to hike! *Dotted Globe*

 Best Hikes in Utah

-Full of natural beauty and stunning national parks like Arches, Bryce, Canyonlands and Zion National Park, here are the best hikes in Utah.
+Full of natural beauty and stunning national parks like Arches, Bryce, Canyonlands and Zion National Park, here are 10 of the best hikes in Utah.

 Best Hikes in California

 California hosts a myriad of hikes ranging from simple mile strolls to more strenuous hikes.
-Here are the best hikes in California include hikes out of Yosemite National Park and hikes near San Francisco and Los Angeles.
+Here are 7 amazing hikes in California including hikes out of Yosemite National Park and hikes near San Francisco and Los Angeles.